quinns1/FER-at-the-Edge/README.md

 ![plot](./images/ML_Architecture.png)

-**Facial Emotion Recognition**
-Facial Emotion Recognition (FER) is the process of automatically deducing a test subjects emotions from facial expressions.
-Datasets used in training are FER-2013, FER-2013+, CK+ & JAFFE.
+**Facial Emotion Recognition** (FER) is the process of automatically deducing a test subjects emotions from facial expressions.
+Datasets used in experimentation were FER-2013, FER-2013+, CK+ & JAFFE.
 FER-2013+ was used for building models uploaded to this repo.
 Importantly, FER-2013+ targets 8 class emotions (as opposed to 7 which some FER datasets use).

 2 baseline CNN based models were built using tensorflow.

 The goal of **Model Compression** is to reduce the size of a model which can aid in reducing latencys which is advantageous, particularly when deploying models on a resource constrained device.
 Model compression methods evaluated were quantization and pruning.